ddahiya3/Dungeon-Crawler/PROPOSAL.md

 Proposal :

-* Make a 2-D game using the libraries (something similar to enter the gungeon)
+* Make a 2-D Dungeon Crawler game using the libraries (something similar to enter the gungeon)
 * Experiemnting with the library to see whats possible (will update  later...)